The Benefits of Getting The Right Amount Of Sleep

 How does a lack of sleep affect us?

-Lack of sleep can have detrimental effects on all aspects of our health; it's hard to stress how badly we need to take it seriously without coming across as an pest.
+Lack of sleep can have detrimental effects on all aspects of our health.

 Too little sleep is one of the major causes of our overeating.
 We eat more when we are tired because too little sleep jacks up concentrations of a hormone that makes you hungry and quashes a companion hormone that makes you feel full, making it a proven recipe for weight gain.